ZiaQi/ai_and_cultural_context/README.md

 # LLM Performance Analysis on Chinese Social Work Professional Standards

-This project evaluates the performance of Large Language Models (LLMs) on the Chinese Social Work Licensing Examination through a combination of quantitative and qualitative analyses. <br/>
+This study evaluates the performance of Large Language Models (LLMs) on the Chinese Social Work Licensing Examination through a combination of quantitative and qualitative analyses. <br/>
 arXiv:

 ## Features